CCIDGroup/ccid-doc/yaml/data_structure.md

 repository:   # identifier (A-Z, a-z, 0-9, and underscore)
     type: github/gitea  # currently only support github/gitea type
     name: string  # repository name (format depends on `type`)
-    ref: string  # ref name to use; defaults to 'refs/heads/master'
+    ref: string  # ref name to use; defaults to 'master'
     endpoint: string  # name of the service connection to use (for types that aren't Azure Repos)
 ```